 All LDL molecules are not alike

-High LDL alone does not imply higher heart disease risk - It appears that the size of the LDL molecules matters.
-Small LDL molecules appear to increase risk of CHD.
+High LDL alone does not imply higher heart disease risk - It appears that it's the size of the LDL particles that matters.
+Small LDL particles appear to increase risk of CHD.
 Large LDL molecules seem to reduce CHD risk.

 Even lower LDL does not mean even lower CHD risk - Doctors believe that by controlling cholesterol with statins can control heart disease risk.
-And they belief that lower is better.
-Evidence does not support the lower is better assertion, which suggest the beneficial role of statins does NOT lie it's ability to reduce cholesterol levels, but in some of it's other effects, such as inflamation reduction and anticoagulant properties.
+And they believe that lower is always better.
+However, evidence does not support that lower is always better, which suggest the beneficial role of statins does NOT lie it's ability to reduce cholesterol levels, but in some of it's other effects, such as anti-inflamation and anticoagulant properties.

 Role of glucose and fructose on vessel wall damage